 To ensure that the process runs smoothly and your application is not unnecessarily delayed, it is a good idea to work with a specialist such as Business Incorporation Zone (BIZ) when applying for your UAE visa.

-As well as handling your visa application, BIZ can also assist with the formation of a UAE company and the opening of corporate bank accounts.
+As well as handling your visa application, BIZ can also assist with UAE company formation and the opening of corporate bank accounts.

 We are BIZ, the official Dubai representative office of Fujairah Creative City Free Zone.
 If you are looking to register a new company in Dubai, get a Dubai trade license, free zone license, or start a small business in Dubai, then we can help.
 From visa applications (including UAE investor visas) to all the necessary admin tasks, we handle it all – leaving you free to get on with your business.